 & EMAIL MARKETING

-Your most valuable customers are the ones that have already bought from you, this is about bringing them back time and time again.
+Your most valuable customers are the ones that have already bought from you, so this is about bringing them back time and time again.

 IF YOU KNOW YOUR CUSTOMER DATABASE COULD BE DOING MORE, THIS IS WHERE TO START